responsive-sk/minimal-boot/docs/book/getting-started.md

+---
+layout: page
+title: "Getting Started"
+description: "Learn the basics of Minimal Boot and create your first components"
+nav_order: 2
+---

 # Getting Started

 This guide will help you understand the basics of Minimal Boot and create your first application components.